hit9/beanstats/README.md

 beanstats
 ----------

-Little beanstalkd console tool, it watches a single tube and show you how fast jobs are going in and out of your queue.
+Little beanstalkd console tool, it will watch a single tube and show you how fast jobs are going in and out of your queue.

 Install